HudaKas/Microsoft-Movie-Analysis/README.md

 ## Limitation:
-- I noticed that the data from Box office Mojo (BOM) is not up to date, which limits me to make another comparison between the domestic and the foreign gross.
+- I noticed that the data from Box office Mojo (BOM) is not up to date, which limits me to make another comparison between the domestic gross and the foreign gross.
-- The small size of the datasets provided
+- The small size of the datasets provided.

 ## Observations: